 ARM, APM, AIOps: Deciphering the IT operations management alphabet soup

-Technical Q&A about application resource management with Eric Wright, developer advocate at Turbonomic
+Technical Q&A with Eric Wright, developer advocate at Turbonomic

 To learn more about the value AIOps brings to organizations and how ITOps engineers and developers can take advantage of the technology, John Meegan, product manager at IBM Automation Ecosystem, sat down with Eric to learn more.